 DHR's Nonprofit Practice provides executive search and high level strategic consulting to a distinguished group of nonprofit clients.

-DHR's Nonprofit Practice provides senior level retained executive search to a distinguished group of nonprofit organizations.
+DHR's Nonprofit Practice provides senior level retained executive search and leadership consulting services to a distinguished group of nonprofit organizations.
 Our mission, "to improve the effectiveness of nonprofit organizations world-wide," represents the consultative approach and commitment to establish mutually beneficial and long-term relationships with each of our clients.
 We believe that great leaders make great organizations that in turn help change the world.

 The Nonprofit Practice Group consists of industry specialists, many of whom have spent their entire careers working in nonprofits and/or assisting nonprofits with executive search.
 Each practice team member has direct professional experience in the management and governance of cultural institutions, social service, economic development, universities and other educational organizations, or civic entities.